awgraves/homelab-chronicles/content/ch-6-image-registry.md

 ### Docker Cred Store

-Storing my passwords in plain text is not ever a good idea.
+Storing my passwords in plain text is never a good idea.

 So I [follow the link](https://docs.docker.com/go/credential-store) in the warning from Docker and configure [pass](https://www.passwordstore.org/) as my cred store.